rhansen2/dyndao/README.md

 JSON leaves much to be desired due to Go's type model.
 Mapping reliably between JSON and an ORM is fraught with issues due to assumptions that Go makes with regards to map[string]interface{}.
 Please take the opinions here with a grain of salt, as one of the authors is originally a Perl programmer.
-As we all know, Perl's core values are laziness, impatience, and hubris - hubris is a double-edged sword.

 Nonetheless, the authors of this package have attempted to manage these issues where possible.